Doctor of Philosophy in Social Welfare

 The doctoral dissertation is a scholarly document resulting from original and independent research.
 The dissertation is a major undertaking that reflects the highest standards of scholarship and makes an original and significant contribution to knowledge and practice in the field of social welfare and/or the profession of social work.

-Work on the dissertation is conducted under the approval and direction of the doctoral committee.
+Work on the dissertation is conducted under the supervision of the dissertation committee chair as well as the approval and direction of the doctoral committee.
 When the dissertation proposal has been approved by the doctoral committee, Graduate Division must be notified on Student Progress Form II, Advance to Candidacy.
 The student may then register for SW 800 Dissertation Research during the next registration period.
 The student must be registered in SW 800 during the entire term in which the work for the degree is completed.

 The chair of the doctoral committee should provide primary direction regarding research methods, preparation of results, and the writing of the dissertation.
 The chair and the student are jointly responsible for informing the committee members about the progress of the research and the dissertation.

 including the committee chair, must approve both the dissertation and the examination on the dissertation.
 The chair of the doctoral committee must ensure that the final form of the dissertation, including revisions agreed upon, is acceptable to a majority of the committee.

 The student must submit copies of the completed dissertation at least four weeks prior to the date of the final oral examination (dissertation defense).

 Other requirements for the dissertation include the following:

 - Presentation and Defense of Dissertation Proposal.
 The student must present the dissertation proposal to the doctoral committee during the comprehensive examination.

 - Original Research.
 Dissertation research promotes the integration of conceptual issues, knowledge of a social problem, research design, and promotes the skills necessary for empirical research.
 Therefore, all dissertations must involve original research conceptualized by the student, and the collection and analysis of data.